chilcano/mac-address-manuf-lookup/README.md

 # Docker MAC Address Manufacturer Lookup

-This Docker container provide a Microservice (API Rest) to MAC Address Manufacturer resolution.
+This Docker container provides a Microservice (API Rest) to MAC Address Manufacturer resolution.

 This Docker container is part of the "Everything generates Data: Capturing WIFI Anonumous Traffic using Raspberry Pi and WSO2 BAM" blog serie ([Part I](http://ow.ly/YcEf1), [Part II](http://ow.ly/YcEgz) & [Part III](http://ow.ly/YcEij)), but you can use it independently as part of other set of Docker containers.